astutespruce/sarp-connectivity/analysis/prep/species/README.md

 StreamNet data are prepared and associated with NHD flowlines using `analysis/prep/species/prep_streamnet.py`.
-This selects out species and runs of interest, fills small gaps between endpoints, and merges the habitat linework.
+This selects species of interest, fills small gaps between endpoints, and merges the habitat linework.
 It then tries to find closely related NHD flowlines that have sufficient overlap with the habitat linework.

 NOTE: this merges lines that overlap; this means that canals / ditches that may be functionaly separate from regular flowlines but spatially overlap are merged